statik/obs-shadowplayer/README.md

-# OBS Plugin Template
+# OBS Shadowplayer Plugin

 ## Introduction

-This plugin is meant to make it easy to quickstart development of new OBS plugins.
-It includes:
+This plugin is meant to provide advanced media playback features for OBS Studio.

-- The CMake project file
-- Boilerplate plugin source code
-- GitHub Actions workflows and repository actions
-- Build scripts for Windows, macOS, and Linux

 ## Configuring